arx-org/arx-design/README.md

 completed.
 When the reference implementation is complete and incorporated into the main source code repository, the status will be changed to **Final**.

-A AEP can also be assigned status **Deferred**.
+An AEP can also be assigned status **Deferred**.
 The AEP author or a core developer can assign the AEP this status when no progress is being made on the AEP.

-A AEP can also be **Rejected**.
+An AEP can also be **Rejected**.
 Perhaps after all is said and done it was not a good idea.
 It is still important to have a record of this fact.
 The **Withdrawn** status is similar—it means that the AEP author themselves has decided that the AEP is actually a bad idea, or has accepted that a